Mont Blanc Tunnel fire: Fire

-All of the firefighters were rescued five hours later by a third fire crew that responded and reached them via a ventilation duct; of the 15 firefighters who had been trapped, 14 were in serious condition and one (their commanding officer) later died in the hospital.
+All the firefighters were rescued five hours later by a third fire crew that responded and reached them via a ventilation duct; of the 15 firefighters who had been trapped, 14 were in serious condition and one (their commanding officer) later died in the hospital.

-In total, the fire burned for 53 hours and reached temperatures of 1000 °C, mainly because of the margarine load in the trailer, equivalent to a 23000 L oil tanker.
+The fire burned for fifty-three hours and was estimated to have reached a temperature of 1000 °C, mainly because of the margarine load in the trailer, equivalent to a 23000 L oil tanker.
 The fire spread to other cargo vehicles nearby that also carried combustible loads.
-The fire trapped around 40 vehicles in dense and poisonous smoke containing carbon monoxide and cyanide.
+The fire trapped around 40 vehicles in dense and poisonous smoke containing carbon monoxide and hydrogen cyanide.
 Due to weather conditions at the time, airflow through the tunnel was from the Italian side to the French side.
-Authorities compounded the chimney effect by pumping in further fresh air from the Italian side, escalating the fire whist trapping toxic fumes inside.
+Authorities compounded the chimney effect by pumping in further fresh air from the Italian side, escalating the fire while trapping toxic fumes inside.
 Only vehicles past the fire on the French side of the tunnel were trapped, while cars on the Italian side of the fire were mostly unaffected.